KomalMahajan449/project/project/README.md

 # new Project

-this project was created in local system in vs code
+this project was created in local system in vs code created by komal mahajan